| Pertile was born on 9 November 1885

 in Mefistofele.
 The year ended at Cremona with Carmen, again

+partnered by Zinetti.
 In 1920, Pertile remained in Italy singing at Parma, Brescia,

-Verona, Ferrara, Vicenza, Ravenna, Cesena, Trieste (2nd of
+Verona, Ferrara, Vicenza, Ravenna, Cesena, Trieste (2

-October), Bologna, Turin in Francesca Da Rimini, Mefistofele,
+October), Bologna, Turin in Francesca da Rimini, Mefistofele,

 Carmen, Manon Lescaut, Aida, Lohengrin, Un ballo in maschera